angeliquejw/mountaineerbr.github.io/repo/scripts/README.md

 The script `bitcoin.tx.sh`  will deliver better summary data than &lt;blockchain.com&gt; or &lt;blockchair&gt;.
 This script can return addresses from segwit and multisig transactions.
-The average time for parsing transactions until block height 667803 is about 2 seconds with my i7, however that depends on the number of vins and vouts of each transaction.
+Time to parse transactions will increase with transaction number.
+Most full blocks take between 11 and 22 minutes to have all their transactions parsed, however transaction parsing really depends on the number of vins and vouts.
 Parsing a few thousand transactions seems quite feasible for personal use.